 Whale Sharks are a friendly, although rare encounter.
 Your chances are highest if you try snorkeling or diving near Placencia from April to June.
 If you are more interested in smaller species, Shark Ray Alley is a spot where Nurse Sharks and different kinds of rays are seen regularly.
 For sure, you will find your favorite place.
 Diving rounds up this list of 10 things to do in Belize!
 You can discover additional unique diving spots in or post about the Top Destinations for Scuba Diving in 2021.

 The Philip S. W. Goldson International Airport (BZE) is the gate to Belize if you are traveling by plane.
 There are direct connections in several US cities (Miami, L.A., Chicago, Houston, …) as well as other countries in Central America such as Guatemala, Mexico, El Salvador, and Panama.

-Small national flights to Belmopan, Caye Caulker, Placencia and other parts of the countries are offered here as well.
+Small national flights to Belmopan, Caye Caulker, Placencia, and other parts of the country are offered here as well.

 Roughly 30 minutes outside of the capital Belize City, it can easily be reached via Taxi or Shuttle.